On the geometry of flat minima: Introduction

-where $M \in \mathbb{R}^{m\times n}$, $\|\cdot\|_F$ is the Frobenius norm, and $C(X,Y) = X\p T X = Y Y\p T$.
+where $M \in \mathbb{R}^{m\times n}$, $\|\cdot\|_F$ is the Frobenius norm, $r\geq \rank(M)$, and $C(X,Y) = X\p T X = Y Y\p T$.
 Some authors \cite{ding2024flat} report the flat minima are ``balanced'', meaning that $X\p T X = Y Y\p T$, while others \cite{mulayoff2020unique} say that they are ``nearly balanced''.
-With our definition, we find that while $X\p T X - Y Y\p T$ can be nonzero, there does exist a balanced maximal eigenvector of the Hessian $\nabla \p 2 f(X,Y)$.
+With our definition, we find that balanced global minima are flat, but the converse is false.
+While $X\p T X - Y Y\p T$ can be nonzero at flat minima, there exists a balanced maximal eigenvector of the Hessian $\nabla \p 2 f(X,Y)$.
 In passing, we note that flat minima admit a simple characterization.
 Namely, if $XY=M$, then